 21 amazing things to do in Malaysian and Indonesian Borneo

-Borneo, the third largest island in the world.
-Divided among three countries: Indonesia, Malaysia, and Brunei.
+Borneo, the third-largest island in the world.
+Divided between three countries: Indonesia, Malaysia, and Brunei.
 There’s certainly not a lack of things to do in Borneo for the travelers.
 In this blog post, we’ll try to help you design your perfect itinerary in Borneo.

 Borneo is a name that evokes myths of adventure, wilderness, the iconic rainforests, biodiversity, animals, and plants that can be only be found here.
 Proboscis monkeys, orangutan, the weird bearcat (a mix between a bear a cat indeed) and thousands of other animals.